 George Bernard Shaw once said, "The key to success is to offend the greatest number of people."
 It seems Paytas read this once or twice as that's exactly what she's been doing for a very long time.
 It's not really a secret that she's a troll, she's openly admitted it more than once.
 The problem is when you start blurring the lines of reality when it comes to one of your actual core values, it gets lost in the shuffle.
 It's basically "Crying Wolf" syndrome.
 When you do so much trolling, it can eventually dilute your message to the point where if you do have something to say of importance, it gets lost in the shuffle.
 This disbelief also becomes amplified when people have seen you speak about a similarly important issue in a completely trolling way.

-During the YouTube release of the Frenemies podcast, which Trisha is the co-host, at the end of February 2021, she began speaking of an issue that has become increasingly toxic since Covid-19 began to saturate the world; the hate crimes perpetuated towards Asian-Americans.
-She spoke to her co-host Ethan Klein about a website she had found (link in resources) called Stop AAPI Hate.
+During the YouTube release of the Frenemies podcast, which Trisha is the co-host, at the end of February 2021, they began speaking of an issue that has become increasingly toxic since Covid-19 began to saturate the world; the hate crimes perpetuated towards Asian-Americans.
+They spoke to their co-host Ethan Klein about a website they had found (link in resources) called Stop AAPI Hate.
 It gives stats and resources for those who have been victims of hate crimes against Asian American Pacific Islander communities.
 When trying to describe it to Klein she said, "To be an ally to the AAPI, people are suggesting to go up to Asians and ask if they need a break.
 This is on the website, this is not me saying it."
-When Klein pressed what she meant, she went on rambling about how we should ask Asian people if we can do some of their work so they can join a protest or march.
-I can appreciate her bringing attention to the matter, and there will be people who investigate for themselves, but as we have seen this century, there are a lot of people that take public figures at face value.
+When Klein pressed what Trisha meant, they went on rambling about how we should ask Asian people if we can do some of their work so they can join a protest or march.
+I can appreciate them bringing attention to the matter, and there will be people who investigate for themselves, but as we have seen this century, there are a lot of people that take public figures at face value.
 And don't think I'm trying to remove context.
-Her co-host was clearly confused and I could see how many could come away thinking—like he mentioned—that the Asian Community wants white people to ease their burden so they can protest these injustices.
+Ethan was clearly confused and I could see how many could come away thinking—like he mentioned—that the Asian Community wants white people to ease their burden so they can protest these injustices.
 Having checked the site, it is an amazing resource and does offer a lot of valuable information.
-If you were just to take her at her word, you would have no idea what's going on.
+If you were just to take Trisha at their word, you would have no idea what's going on.

-What makes this even worse is the fact that she has done a couple of trolling videos on politics and the presidential race before.
-One could look at her 2012 video about Mitt Romney and her infamous quote; "And Mitt rhymes with 'tit,' and I have two of those," and completely dismiss her.
-Yes, her appearance, the way she spoke, was clearly over the top to many.
+What makes this even worse is the fact that they have done trolling videos on politics and the presidential race before.
+One could look at their 2012 video about Mitt Romney and their infamous quote; "And Mitt rhymes with 'tit,' and I have two of those," and completely dismiss it.
+Yes, their appearance, the way they spoke, was clearly over the top to many.
 The issue is that there were many liberal social media posts afterward that used it as an example to show "stupid conservatives."
-In an attempt to make her next presidential troll even more believable, she toned down her look, speech, and everything in 2016 to come off as a serious Trump supporter.
-Some got the troll, many didn't.
+In an attempt to make their next presidential troll even more believable, Paytas toned down their look, speech, and everything in 2016 to come off as a serious Trump supporter.
+Some got the troll, although many didn't.
 It was also used by liberal media outlets as an attack on Trump supporters, so it worked.

-But that is the misdirection she wants.
-Is she real?
-Isn't she?
-Does she mean what she said in 2012, or 2016, or 2021?
+But that is the misdirection they want.
+Are they real?
+Aren't they?
+Does they mean what they said in 2012, or 2016, or 2021?
 Sure her comments might upset you.
-She might hit that chord that resonates and makes you go to whatever page that has her name at the top and add a nasty comment.
-That's exactly doing what she wants.
+She might hit that chord that resonates and makes you go to whatever page that has their name at the top and add a nasty comment.
+That's exactly doing what Paytas wants.
 I remember watching over the last four years whenever ex-President Trump would give a speech and talk about something he wanted to accomplish, and he'd be met with laughter and be confused.
 He would try to push out a legislative agenda that he wanted people to really believe in, but they couldn't.
 Because of all the insane nonsense he would let gush out of his maw with zero filter that got laughs, people didn't know when he was serious, because to them none of it was.

 Follow us on Twitter